 3 Reasons Why You Should Make Your Website ADA Web Accessible

-If you are wondering if its worth your while to make your website compliment, here’s 3 reasons why you should do it.
+If you are wondering if it’s worth your while to make your website compliant, here are 3 reasons why you should do it.

 Better Website Usability & User Experience

-By making your website ADA compliant you are not only making it easier for disabled people to find your web pages, it can also help make your website more user friendly for all website visitors.
+By making your website ADA compliant you are not only making it easier for disabled people to find your web pages, it can also help make your website more user-friendly for all website visitors.
 Editing elements like changing font colors and sizes, rewriting web content to include H tags or swapping out background colors could result in a better user experience.
-These changes could result in an increase in leads and sales because its easier to navigate your website links and and read your online content.
+These changes could result in an increase in leads and sales because it’s easier to navigate your website links and read your online content.

 Helps Improves Your SEO Efforts